-The success of the Trust relies on its reputation to retain and increase its pupil numbers.
-To continue this the schools within the Trust need to offer education of the highest standard.
+The success of the Trust relies on its reputation both locally within its catchment areas and also more widely across the education sector to retain and increase its pupil numbers.
+To continue to develop its reputation requires both the existing schools within the Trust to offer education of the highest standard and also for the Trust to support other schools more widely in developing and improving the standard of teaching they provide.